jina-ai/jina/docs/fundamentals/flow/when-things-go-wrong.md

 - Try the request 3 times, or until it succeeds, always on the same replica of the Executor

-### Request retry policy: Deployment with Kubernetes and service mesh
+### Request retries: Deployment with Kubernetes and service mesh

 A Kubernetes service mesh can enable load balancing, and thus retries, between replicas of an Executor.